jammilo/Matplotlib-Data-Visualization/README.md

 # Matplotlib-Data-Visualization
-# The Power of Plots applys to a real-world situation and dataset:
+# The power of plots applys to a real-world situation and dataset:

 ## Background